cujhg/shortest-path-across-mesh/README.md

 The stated versions are the ones with which the module was developed.
 Other may work as well.

 ## Installation
 1. cd ~/path/to/shortest-path-accross-mesh
 2. cmake -DCMAKE_BUILD_TYPE=Release .
 3. make
 This creates a .so file which can be importet into python.

+## Methods
+1. intersect: Find intersection point between the mesh and a line defined by two points
+2. shortest_distance: Find the shortest distance between two abitrary points lying on a mesh
+3. shortest_path: Find the shortest path between two arbitrary points lying on a mesh

 ## Usage
 See example.py